komune-io/fixers-d2/README.md

 If an [identifier](#glossary) is given instead, the example of the targeted [documentable](#glossary) (or property) will be used.
 If a property with a [documentable](#glossary) type lacks an @example tag, it will attempt to use the generated visual of the type if it exists.

+> /!\ Any square brackets that should be rendered as-is (to define json arrays for example) must be doubled to be correctly interpreted by the parser (e.g. `@example [["value1", "value2"]]`).
+> Simple brackets are interpreted as documentation links.

 Example:

 ```kotlin